-Narcissists and their unfortunate “loved ones” are inevitably doomed by the former’s tendency to utmost contempt for others as a means of maintaining this false sense of superiority, and from a need for the subservience and constant admiration of their loved ones, failing which any act of assertiveness by their loved ones is a trigger for a narcissistic rage at the perceived injustice of such defiance.
-Narcissists devolve into a torrent of abuse, detesting those who fail to admire them unconditionally, and hypersensitive to any perceived insult, whether real or imagined.
-Consistently, narcissists are incapable of taking responsibility for their actions or the consequences derived therefrom, leaving them to lay blame firmly and completely at the doorstep of their partner, whose only crime often is having lacked the ability to recognise their spouse’s narcissistic tendencies when they were latent or hidden from view.
+Narcissists and their unfortunate “loved ones” are inevitably doomed by the former’s tendency to utmost contempt for others as a means of maintaining their false sense of superiority, and from a need for subservience and constant admiration, failing which any act of assertiveness by their loved ones can be a trigger for narcissistic rage at the perceived injustice of such defiance.
+Narcissists eventually devolve into a torrent of abuse, detesting those who fail to admire them unconditionally, and hypersensitive to any perceived insult, whether real or imagined.
+Consistently, narcissists are also incapable of taking responsibility for their actions or the consequences derived therefrom, leaving them to lay blame firmly and completely at the doorstep of their partner, whose only crime often is having lacked the ability to recognise their spouse’s narcissistic tendencies when they were latent or at least partially hidden from view.

 What remains most worrying is that this tendency seems to have been increasing dramatically in Western societies within the last 20 to 30 years, due apparently to an environment favourable to its full expression, and this is readily evident in the explosion of such tendencies in the corporate world, the entertainment industry (where it has always flourished, but to a somewhat lesser extent), the medical profession, and even in the currently evolving misanthropy and millenarian fantasies of the Green movement.
 This has led to a diminution of ethical behaviour and due diligence, a tendency to sexual profligacy and hedonism, a propensity to fraud and charlatanism, and in extreme cases to overt megalomania and in deriving pleasure from the wanton destruction of the lives of others.

-It is to be hoped that this perceived increase in these character traits is merely a temporary anomaly, which will eventually be corrected by better understanding, improved recognition skills and better insight on the part of those seeking to enter relationships.
-At present, however, I see no evidence of this even remotely occurring, with many narcissistic people being outwardly very successful, often very charming and charismatic, and as a consequence they are attractive to prospective mates when compared with those who are more grounded and realistic about their own limitations.
-Often, it is only after 2 or 3 children have been brought into the world that these relationships begin to unravel, often with devastating consequences, since most will end in bitter conflict, acrimony and all-too-frequently in violence.
+One hopes that this perceived increase in such character traits is merely a temporary anomaly, which will eventually be corrected by better understanding, improved recognition skills and better insight on the part of those seeking to enter relationships.
+At present, however, I see no evidence of this even remotely being the case, with many narcissistic people being outwardly very successful, often also very charming and charismatic, and as a consequence attractive to prospective mates when compared with those who are more grounded and realistic about their own limitations.
+Often, it is only after 2 or 3 children have been brought into the world that these relationships begin to unravel, often with devastating consequences, since many will end in bitter conflict, acrimony and all-too-frequently in violence.